mostjs/core/docs/api.rst

 A ``Stream`` may be simple, like :ref:`now`, or may do sophisticated things such as :ref:`combining <combine>` multiple ``Stream`` s or deal with higher-order ``Stream`` s.

 A ``Stream`` may act as an event producer, such as a ``Stream`` that produces DOM events.
 A producer ``Stream`` must never produce an event in the same call stack as its ``run`` method is called.
 It must begin producing items asynchronously.
 In some cases, this comes for free, such as DOM events.
-In other cases, it must be done explicitly using the provided ref:`Scheduler` to schedule asynchronous :ref:`Tasks <Task>`.
+In other cases, it must be done explicitly using the provided :ref:`Scheduler` to schedule asynchronous :ref:`Tasks <Task>`.

 .. _Sink: